bosun-monitor/bosun/expressions.md

 Remove any NaN or Inf values from a series.
 Will error if this operation results in an empty series.

+## epoch()

+Returns the Unix epoch in seconds of the expression start time (scalar).

+## filter(series, number)

+Returns all results in series that are a subset of anything in number, or that have number as a subset.
+Useful with the limit and sort functions to return the top X results of a query.

+## limit(number, count)

+Returns the first count (scalar) results of number.

 ## lookup(table, key)

 Returns the first key from the given lookup table with matching tags.